EnrichEvent: Enriching Social Data with Contextual Information for Emerging Event Extraction: Introduction

 \section{Introduction}

-Social media platforms have become an integral part of our daily routines for communicating with friends, sharing information, exchanging ideas, and acquiring knowledge~\cite{Chen2013EmergingTD}.
-There is massive participation from people worldwide in social media.
-Social network statisticians expect the number of active social media users worldwide to increase from 2.86 billion in 2017 to 4.41 billion in 2025~\cite {SocialMedia_Statistics}.
-As a result, social media has emerged as a crucial platform for discussing and disseminating information about significant events.
-When a social incident occurs, experts and ordinary users engage in discussions on social media platforms (e.g., Twitter discussions on the Notre-Dame Cathedral fire) from various perspectives~\cite{Aldhaheri_2017, Sun_Xiang_Wu_2015}.
-The active presence of users on social media has transformed it into a primary source for identifying, analyzing, and investigating events, providing real-time updates on critical incidents.
-The abundance of live data on social platforms offers an excellent opportunity for early detection of newsworthy events before conventional broadcast media channels cover them.
-Therefore, academia and industry have demonstrated significant interest in developing platforms that can discover social events and understand real-time discussions happening on social media.
+\IEEEPARstart{s}{\lowercase{ocial}} media platforms have become essential in our daily lives by enabling us to communicate with friends, share information, exchange ideas, and acquire knowledge~\cite{Chen2013EmergingTD}.
+Worldwide, billions of people actively use social media, and experts predict that active users will grow from 2.86 billion in 2017 to 4.41 billion in 2025~\cite{SocialMedia_Statistics}.
+Consequently, social media now plays a crucial role in discussing and disseminating information about important events~\cite{thapa2024stance}.
+When social incidents occur, experts and ordinary users engage in multifaceted discussions, as seen in Twitter conversations during events like the \textit{Notre Dame Cathedral fire}~\cite{Aldhaheri_2017, Sun_Xiang_Wu_2015}.
+Users' active participation and real-time updates transform these platforms into primary sources for identifying, analyzing, and investigating social events, offering a unique chance to detect newsworthy events before traditional media~\cite{parekh2024event}.
+Therefore, academic researchers and industry professionals are motivated to develop frameworks to uncover social events and capture real-time discussions.